 Wellness

 Fellow wellness is incredibly important to our program and to Washington University in St. Louis School of Medicine.
-We have an active Graduate Medical Education Consortium that aims to improve fellow well-being by developing individual and organizational strategies to improve health, reduce stress and burnout, and enhance the joy and meaning in their work.
-Fellows have access to free psychotherapy as well as psychiatric care, discounted rates to fitness centers, and other programs that support well-being.
-You can learn more about these benefits and resources the GME Consortium provides on their website, GME Consortium Wellbeing.
+We have an active Graduate Medical Education (GME) Consortium that aims to improve fellows’ well-being by developing individual and organizational strategies to improve health, reduce stress and burnout, and enhance the joy and meaning in their work.
+Fellows have access to free psychotherapy, psychiatric care, discounted rates to fitness centers, and other programs that support well-being.
+You can learn more about these benefits and resources that the GME Consortium provides on their website, GME Consortium Wellbeing.

-The IMG Wellness Initiative is comprised of residents, fellows and attendings across multiple medical specialties who aim to improve the well-being of IMG residents at WashU.
-They work to enhance the WashU GME Diversity, Equity, and Inclusion efforts to include a focus on IMG well-being by creating institutional support, advocacy, and a networking system for IMG trainees.
-You can learn more about this initiative and resources available on their website, IMG Wellness Initiative.
+The International Medical Graduates (IMG) Wellness Initiative is made up of residents, fellows, and attendings across multiple medical specialties who aim to improve the well-being of IMG trainees at WashU by creating institutional support, advocacy, and a networking system for IMG trainees.
+You can learn more about this initiative and the resources available on their website, IMG Wellness Initiative.

 Link: New York Times 36 hours in Saint Louis